 I am responsible of the day to day financial, physical and human resource aspects of the school’s operations and administer all school support staff which include our cleaners, gardeners, education assistants, AIEO’s, school officers, laboratory assistants, home economics assistant, network administrator (IT), library officer and SIDE supervisor.

-I have worked at Hedland SHS for 9 years and I am the Deputy Principal leading the portfolio for the Health and Wellbeing of all students and staff.
+I have worked at Hedland SHS for 9 years and I am currently the A/Principal.
+Prior to this I have been Deputy Principal leading various portfolios at Hedland Senior high School.
 I moved to Hedland in 2008 as a graduate Physical and Health Education teacher and have been involved in various leadership roles here including, Year Coordinator, Head of Health and Physical Education, and Health and Wellbeing Manager.
 I am currently studying “The Masters of Educational Leadership Program”, run through the University of Western Australia and will complete studies this year.